Dungeon-CampusMinden/Dungeon/README.md

 <p align="center"><img src="https://github.com/Dungeon-CampusMinden/Dungeon/blob/master/doc/img/banner.png?raw=true" alt="Banner"></p>

 The Dungeon is a multifaceted project for the gamification of educational content.
-It comprises three parts: "Game", "Dungeon" and "Blockly":
+It currently comprises three parts: "Game", "Dungeon" and "Blockly":

 1.  ["Game"] constitutes a basic gaming platform that can be used in class to learn and deepen Java skills and allows students to develop their own role-playing game.